aliirmak/LEWIS/README.md

 - Android/iOS integration for remote amangement of sensors
 - Better power management / deep sleep for esp32.
 Along the way, we need to get rid of usb-to-serial programmer which is there eating battery.
 This almost always warrants for a new circuitry design

+### Problems and Fixes during Coding:
+- SS is 33 for Adalogger when used with ESP32 Huzzah.
+Also SPI Mhz is preferred to be 25 instead of 50.
+This probably slows down IO to some degree but SPI recognizes SD card more reliably.
+- MPU6050 can be assigned to 0x69 by connecting AD0 of the breakout board to 3.3V pin, while auxilary RTC has 0x68 reserved.
+This needs to be also addressed in the UserFunctions.cpp.